AtaGowani/redacteduser/_posts/2025-07-12-Virtual-Private-Networks.md

 tags: [privacy, VPN, network]
 ---

-# Virtual Private Networks (VPNs): What They Do—and What They Don’t
+# Virtual Private Networks (VPNs): What They Do and What They Don’t

 VPNs (Virtual Private Networks) are often mentioned as a quick fix for online privacy.
 But what do they actually protect you from?
 And what are their limits?